nocapro/tool-generation-protocol/dev-docs/flow.todo.md

 ===

-we need test cases that runs on docker containers to see wether the npm published tgp version has all passed tests. because I dont want to say "it works on my machine" when npm devs user submit issues
+we need test cases that runs docker containers to see wether the npm published tgp version has all passed tests. because I dont want to say "it works on my machine" when npm devs user submit issues.

+so my idea is;

+1. create the test cases that real use docker containers and exec bash
+2. inside the container, install the tgp npm version
+3. copy host test/ dir to the container
+4. make the copied test/ container import from published npm version
+5. run test within container, if fail detected then host test fail with knowing what fails

 ===

+prepare for npm publication, along with tsup, but url not available, already taken by https://www.npmjs.com/package/tgp

+=== DONE

 we need test cases to verify end to end typesafety like tgpTools from '@tgp/core' accepted by import { generateText } from 'ai';